-Functional thyroid size dynamics are modeled in ODE (4).
-FTS describes both the number of surviving thyroid follicular cells and the relative hormone output of the surviving cells.
-FTS increases in response to follicular cell stimulation by TSH.
-It also increases as the thyroid attempts to regenerate via cell division and upregulates hormone secretion and excretion in response to perturbed HPT-axis and cellular destruction21.
-FTS decreases as a result of follicular cell destruction by TPOAb and TGAb (Ab).
+Functional thyroid size (FTS) dynamics are modeled in ODE (5).
+FTS aggregates both the number of surviving thyroid follicular cells and the relative hormone output of the surviving cells.
+FTS increases in response to follicular cell stimulation by TSH (first term).
+Here, TSHFTSFTS0 represents the TSH-driven growth of functional thyroid size which increases as FTS approaches zero as the body attempts to increase FTS from its initial value FTS0 by promoting thyroid growth and upregulating the amount of thyroid hormone produced by remaining thyroid follicular cells.
+It also increases as the thyroid attempts to regenerate via cell division and upregulates hormone secretion and excretion in response to a perturbed HPT-axis and cellular destruction21.
+FTS decreases as a result of follicular cell destruction by TPOAb and TGAb (Ab) together (third term) .